rvojcik/gitlab-project-export/README.md

+# Breaking Changes
+## 05-2020
+Code was modified to work with Python3, not longer compatible with Python2.

 # gitlab-project-export
 Simple python project for exporting gitlab projects with Export Project feature in GitLab API.

 Primary used for remote backup of projects in GitLab.com to private storage server.

 ## Prerequisite
 * Python Requests library, `sudo pip install requests`